-- You’ll assemble the cake in a 16cm circular mould, for a cake to serve 6.
+- You'll assemble the cake in a 16cm circular mold, for a cake to serve 6.

-- After baking, cut out the biscuit cold [to a little less than 16cm] and place it in a 16cm circular mould, lined with a sheet of Rhodoid that protrudes slightly.
+- After baking, cut out the biscuit cold [to a little less than 16cm] and place it in a 16cm circular mold, lined with a sheet of Rhodoid that protrudes slightly.